Tornadoes Cause Widespread Damage Across Midwest

 The National Weather Service said that surveys of the affected areas would be conducted over the weekend to confirm if tornadoes caused the damage.
 No deaths were reported following Friday's storms.
 Officials braced residents for a long recovery in some rural communities.

-In central Wisconsin, a reported tornado tore through the cities of Kronenwetter and Ringle, leaving behind damaged homes and some residents briefly trapped in their basements, according to Ringle Fire Chief Chris Kielman.
+In central Wisconsin, a reported tornado tore through the cities of Kronenwetter and Ringle, leaving behind damaged homes and some residents briefly trapped in their basements.
 Marathon County Sheriff Chad Billeb said he had not seen this much devastation during his 34 years in law enforcement.

-In Olmsted County, Minnesota, sheriff's officials said tornadoes caused 'multiple levels' of damage.
-At least 30 homes were damaged in Marion Township, with a number of those sustaining significant structural damage.
+In Olmsted County, Minnesota, sheriff's officials reported 'multiple levels' of damage with at least 30 homes affected in Marion Township.
 Personnel from Minnesota Homeland Security and Emergency Management conducted door-to-door checks on residents.

 How this summary was created